-Yeah, many possibilities.
+Yeah, such a protagonist is the best bet.
 And if at E3, maybe just tidbits.

 It is set in an open world metropolis called Night City, whose inhabitants communicate in non-English languages.
 Players who do not speak the languages can buy translator implants to better comprehend them; depending on the advancement of the implants, the quality of translations will vary, with more expensive implants rendering more accurate translations.

-Put such stuff with a different class/style, good C&C, some bacon, etc., and I got me another great playthrough.
-I'm not forgetting the rest, like the Nosferatu clan's ugliness (which a lot of NPCs react to), Silver Shroud, or
+Put such stuff with a different class/style, good C&C, etc., and I got me another great playthrough.
+I'm not forgetting the rest, like the Nosferatu clan's ugliness (which NPCs react to), Silver Shroud, or